INTO-CPS-Association/DTaaS/client/README.md

 ### Prerequisites

 If you are using yarn 2, please change the package.json to use `postinstall` instead `prepare` scripts.
-This application is using **Husky** for pre-commit hooks, read more about husky and yarn 2 [here](https://typicode.github.io/husky/#/?id=yarn-2).

 ```bash
 cd client